cucumber/docs/content/gherkin.md

     |    20 |   5 |   15 |
 ```

-When a `Scenario Outline` is followed by a `Examples` section, its steps are interpreted as a template
+A `Scenario Outline` must contain an `Examples` section.
+Its steps are interpreted as a template
 which is never directly run.
 Instead, the `Scenario Outline` is run *once for each row* in
 the `Examples` section beneath it (not counting the first header row).